rkrux/bitcoincore_prnotes/psbt-ser-deser.md

 this overloaded `Unserialize` function: https://github.com/bitcoin/bitcoin/blob/baa848b8d38187ce6b24a57cfadf1ea180209711/src/serialize.h#L865-L881

-* The `ReadCompactSize` function handles reading data of 1, 2, 4 and 8 bytes:
+* The `ReadCompactSize` function handles reading sizes of data of 1, 2, 4 and 8 bytes:
  https://github.com/bitcoin/bitcoin/blob/master/src/serialize.h#L339
+** The `ReadCompactSize` function returns the actual size (after the compact size encoding) that needs to be read.

 * The `ser_readdata*` functions read the data from the passed stream that ends up calling the `read` function of `DataStream` that writes the read data in the passed